jannis357/arduino_uno/README.md

 # arduino_uno
-Test files to learn C and push some codes on the arduino uno with Atmel Studio
+Test files to learn C and push some codes on the Arduino Uno with Atmel Studio